Kwhitelaw96/C-programming-challenges/README.md

 Count how many words (MAX 255 CHARACTERS)
 =========================================================================================================================================================================
 Toy Car Workshop:
-Determing how many toy cars can be made (4 wheels, 1 car body, 2 figures)
+Determine how many toy cars can be made (4 wheels, 1 car body, 2 figures)
 =========================================================================================================================================================================
 5 - Challengs so far.